News

 Forecaster Confidence x Areal Coverage

 National Weather Service forecasts cover 2.5 km grids, which is an area of roughly 1.5 square miles.
-However, news stations and media outlets typically forecast precipitation probabilities for an entire city or town when they present graphics to their users, since they are having to cover a much larger geographic area.
+However, news stations and media outlets typically forecast precipitation probabilities for an entire city or town when they present graphics to their users, since they have to cover a much larger geographic area.

 Next, we must factor in a forecaster's confidence of rain or snow occurring in a given forecast area during a defined interval.